 4 - Mix up the lengths: If you are starting with a medium 18” chain, complement the necklace with a shorter 16” necklace or a longer one, 20” (or they will tangle).
 Take note: - If you are a fan of chokers (I am) adding one of those is easy, edgy, fun and youthful.
 You can do this with a black cord like our suede chokers or a 14” choker sterling silver with or without a charm.

 5 - Mix your metals: There are no “rules” in selecting silver, gold or rose gold.
-It is fun to mix and match your metals - although it really comes down to your personal preference.
+It is fun to mix and match your metals or combine all three - although it really comes down to your personal preference.
 Gone are the days of an allegiance to one metal (yes, really).
 But, if you mix say, gold and silver, on your neck, it does looks nice when the mixed-metal look is reflected in other accessories i.e. your watch, with your rings, belt or shoe detail.

 6 - Stay clear of short statement necklaces: If you opt for two necklaces around your neck, I usually don’t love two big statement necklaces - less is more.
 Statement necklaces are meant to be a just that - a solo statement.
 The celebrity and fashion blogging culture, definitely favour two lighter/delicate looks for layered necklace when they are closer to your necklace i.e. 20” and shorter.

 7 - Wear different shapes on each chain: You can either go with two different style necklaces (i.e. one with round charms and one with a rectangle) or complementary look (i.e. both have different circles or both necklaces have turquoise stones but different shapes as pictured here on actress Rachel Skarsten wearing our Talula Triangles and Talula Karma necklace and Katrina Lariat).
 Either way, it is pleasing to the eye to have either different textures or shapes on each necklace.